 WeBS records accuracy both for counts of individual species ('count accuracy') and for the whole visit to the count unit ('visit accuracy').
 The visit accuracy is either described as 'OK' or as 'Low', the latter indicating that caution should be used when interpreting the count data.
 If factors like those described above affect counts of all species, the overall visit accuracy should be recorded as 'Low'.
 Visit accuracy should always be recorded as 'Low' when coverage of the whole of the usual count area is not achieved.
-If a count of just one or two individual species is adversely affected, these should be flagged accordingly by square bracketing the count e.g. [50] (see Guide To WeBS Online sheet) and the overall visit accuracy remains 'OK'.
+If a count of just one or two individual species is adversely affected, these should be flagged accordingly by bracketing the count (see Guide To WeBS Online sheet) and the overall visit accuracy remains 'OK'.
 Note that counts of large flocks may be only estimates, and that counts, even by very experienced observers, may miss the true total by as much as 10%; such counts are considered 'OK' in terms of accuracy.

 If poor weather or other factors prevent a proper count, a repeat could be made.
-This should be made as close to the recommended date as possible, though consideration should be given to co-ordination with adjacent sites.
-If monthly counts are made throughout the winter period, the absence of one count is unlikely to bias the results too much.
+This should be made as close to the recommended date as possible, though